the-teachingRSE-project/competencies/call_to_action.md

 **Keywords**: research software engineering, training, learning, competencies

+## Reasons for a change
+### Ensuring Maintenance and Sustainability
+While ensuring maintenance and sustainability of research software is of huge importance to the communities that build and use it, a particular challenge is that it is often very difficult to obtain ongoing research funding for software maintenance tasks.
+As a result, when a project that developed or extended a piece of software finishes, support for the software fades as team members move on to other research, academic or RSE roles, or become busy with other funded work.

 ## Required Next steps
 ### Implementation Strategies
 - Ideally over time scientific software engineering becomes part of the curricula at universities.